anandu06dev/ng4StarterKit/README.md

 ## Modules

-Organizing a modular structure we must split code into reusable blocks.
+When organizing code by modules we split code into reusable blocks.
 The Angular styleguide for organizing those blocks provide different categories. **Shared Modules** and **Widget Modules** contain the most commonly used code to be reused in domain modules, while **Domain Modules** encapsulate blocks of code, that is not intended to be used outside that module, makes **Domain Modules** a good candidate for the bounded context pattern.
 The **Service Module** shares it's content application wide as singletons.
 The **Root Module** includes multiple domain modules.
 That is, the entry point is the root module.
 For a more complete overview, visit the following website https://angular.io/guide/module-types#summary-of-ngmodule-categories

  Angular's module system gives a clean design response: